 The following formulas require NOI:

-• Capitalization Rate in real estate reveals a property’s potential rate of return based on its purchase price.
-Investors will often compare similar properties using cap rate.
+- Capitalization Rate in real estate reveals a property’s potential rate of return based on its purchase price.
+Investors often compare similar properties using cap rate.
 NOI / Purchase Price = Cap Rate.

-• Debt Service Coverage Ratio or DSCR is a formula used by lenders to determine if a borrower can afford to cover the mortgage plus operating expenses on an investment property.
-Basically, lenders use DSCR to weigh the risk versus reward before approving a loan to an investor.
+- Debt Service Coverage Ratio or DSCR is a formula used by lenders to determine whether a borrower can afford to cover the mortgage plus operating expenses on an investment property.
+Lenders use DSCR to weigh the risk versus reward before approving a loan to an investor.
 Annual NOI / Debt Obligations (loans) = DSCR.

 Net Operating Income FAQs

-Operating income and net income are similar, but have several major differences.
+Operating income and net income are similar but have several major differences.
 While both are revenue, operating income is the money left after operating expenses have been deducted.
-This income would be from rents, laundry or parking fees.
-These operating expenses would include things like property management costs, amortization and depreciation.
+This income would be from rent, laundry, or parking fees.
+Operating expenses would include things like property management costs, amortization, and depreciation.

-Whereas net income is the amount of revenue a property generates after expenses, including taxes and interest.
+Meanwhile, net income is the revenue a property generates after expenses, including taxes and interest.
 Net income is essentially your bottom line.

-EBIT or Earnings Before Interest and Taxes takes a property or company’s income and subtracts its expenses.
+EBIT, or Earnings Before Interest and Taxes, takes a property or company’s income and subtracts its expenses.
 EBIT does not include taxes and interest, but it does consider expenses related to depreciation and amortization.
-Basically, EBIT appraises the profitability of an investment or business.
+EBIT appraises the profitability of an investment or business.

-If you’re an investor looking to buy a new build rental property, you won’t be able to rely on the historical rental data.
-However, there are a number of resources available just online to help you evaluate rental trends in the area you are looking to invest in.
+If you’re looking to buy new build rental property, you won’t be able to rely on historical rental data.
+However, there are a number of resources available just online to help you evaluate rental trends in the area you are looking to invest in such as RentCast and Zillow.